 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-CO.5.1 Partner with traditional owners and others to implement the Reconciliation Action Plan CO.5.1.1 Complete Aboriginal Heritage Study as per grant funding agreement , Aboriginal Heritage Study adopted by Council Director Strategic Planning and Development CO.5.1.2 Establish Reconciliation Working Group : meets as per RAP Chief Executive Officer
+CO.5.1 Partner with traditional owners and others to implement the Reconciliation Action Plan CO.5.1.1 Complete Aboriginal Heritage Study as per grant funding agreement Aboriginal Heritage Study engages deeply with Traditional Owners to identify all heritage sites within the shire and considers their management and protection into the future Aboriginal Heritage Study adopted by Council Director Strategic Planning and Development CO.5.1.2 Establish Reconciliation Working Group Reconciliation Working Group meets as per RAP Chief Executive Officer